marcinkuzminski/rhodecode/README.rst

 - backup scripts can do backup of whole app and send it over scp to desired location
 - setup project descriptions and info inside built in db for easy, non file-system operations
-- added cache with invalidation on push/repo managment for high performance and always upto date data.
+- added cache with invalidation on push/repo management for high performance and always up to date data.
 - rss / atom feeds, gravatar support
 - based on pylons 1.0 / sqlalchemy 0.6